101100/xbee-rx/README.md

 ### Remote transmission

-Remote commands may be performed using the `remoteTransmit` fuction.
+Data may be transmitted using the `remoteTransmit` fuction.
 The destination is set in the same manner as for remote commands.
 The text to send is given with the `data` parameter.
+The resulting stream contains a single `true` value if the data was sent out or an error result if the node does not respond or responds with an error.
+If you want to capture a response from another node, you will need to make use of `monitorTransmissions` or `allPackets`.

 ```javascript
 xbee.remoteTransmit({